 Category: Transportation Planning

 Chris Barnes has been the Chief Executive Officer at Tracsis Group PLC since 2019, taking the reins from founder and long-time CEO John McArthur.
 Founded in 2004, the Tracsis Group is a leading international provider of software and services for the planning and management of mass transit operations.
 Across the transportation sector, Tracsis software provides solutions for business-critical resources, planning, asset, and safety/risk management.
 Barnes brings over 20 years of experience to his new role, where he plans to lead the company’s next phase of growth.
-He recently led the company through its acquisition of iBlocks, a ticketing software specialist, which will allow for the company’s expansion into the smart, account-based ticketing market.
+It is currently well-positioned to benefit from the strategic direction outlined for the U.K. rail industry in the Williams-Shapps plan for rail, and Barnes has reported that Tracsis has inked several TRACS Enterprise contracts due to go live in early 2022.

 25. Pierre Cesarini, Claranova